genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/10_select.md

 ## Usage
 All examples below use the `alpha-design-system`.
 If you are using any other design system, change the declaration of this component accordingly.

-- **Example 1**: a select displaying 2 options at a time, users can scroll up or down to see other options in the list.
+- **Example 1**: a select displaying 2 options at a time; users can scroll up or down to see other options in the list
 ```html title="Example 1"
 <alpha-select size="2" open>
     <alpha-option value="s">Small</alpha-option>